-Vietnamese-American pianist Quynh Nguyen, selected as one of the "19 young stars of tomorrow" by Musical America, has performed extensively throughout the United States and Europe, including Hungary, Germany, Switzerland, Austria, and France.
-The Boston Globe has praised Quynh as "a musical and expressive player who commands a flexible, singing sound" and went on to say that "she is sensitive and poetic…(and) excels in everything that requires elegance, proportion, balance…" For her Carnegie Hall performance, the New York Concert Review commends: "She is a real artist, a wonderfully communicative performer …What a compendium of intellect, sophistication and taste!"
+Praised by the Boston Globe as "a musical and expressive player" who is "sensitive and poetic," Vietnamese-American pianist Quynh Nguyen was selected as one of the "19 young stars of tomorrow" by Musical America.
+For her Carnegie Hall performance, the New York Concert Review commends: "She is a real artist, a wonderfully communicative performer …What a compendium of intellect, sophistication and taste!"

-Ms. Nguyen currently serves on the faculty of Hunter College and the International Keyboard Institute and Festival in New York City.
+Dr. Nguyen currently serves on the music faculty of the Music Department at Hunter College, City University of New York, and the International Keyboard Institute and Festival.